 Indian students applying to the University of Toronto must meet specific academic and document requirements.
-For undergraduate admissions, students need Class 10 board results, Class 12 predicted or final marks, a minimum GPA equivalent to 93% (3.7/4.0), and proof of English proficiency—IELTS 7.0 or TOEFL 100.
+For undergraduate admissions, students need Class 10 board results, Class 12 predicted or final marks, a minimum GPA equivalent to 93% (3.7/4.0), and proof of English proficiency: IELTS 7.0 or TOEFL 100.
 Some programs may also require SAT (1330–1500) or ACT (29–34) scores, along with subject prerequisites like Mathematics for science and business streams.

 For postgraduate programs, a 3-year bachelor’s degree with at least 83% is typically required.
-Applicants must submit GRE scores (160 in verbal and quantitative), English test scores (IELTS 7.0 or TOEFL 93–100), two letters of recommendation, a statement of purpose, resume, and financial documents.
+Applicants must submit GRE scores (160 in verbal and quantitative), English test scores (IELTS 7.0 or TOEFL 93–100), 2 letters of recommendation, a statement of purpose, resume, and financial documents.
 MBA applicants must also submit essays, complete a video interview, and preferably have work experience.

 Also Check: University of Toronto Rankings